 While regular maintenance should help prevent problems that you can’t readily see, being an observant driver can help you to prevent minor problems from turning into major ones.
 Pay attention to abnormal noises and vibrations and talk to your trusted technician about them.
 For example, if your belts squeak in the rain, perhaps they need to be adjusted to prevent them from slipping.
 However, if you don’t get them adjusted, they’ll wear out faster and you’ll have to replace them, which would be more expensive.
 If you wait too long, you could end up stranded when the belts finally fail.

-It is absolutely true that nothing lasts forever.
+It may be true that nothing lasts forever.
 However, with proper care, even used cars can last for a long time without extensive repairs.
 It does require a little planning, which you can make with the help of your trusted technician and the maintenance manual from the manufacturer, but the investment is worthwhile.